Lucas-vdH/Nutrition-Explorer-Dashboard/README.md

 </details>

 ### Building the Dash app
-Finally, it was time to build the dashboard.
+Following, it was time to build the dashboard.
 First, I had to load the data from the SQL database in Google Cloud and put it into a pandas dataframe, as well as define some main colors and formating functions.

 <details>
 <summary>Click to see the code snippet</summary>